Japanese team wins Australian solar car race

 Race officials said the team from Tokai University, near Tokyo, finished the race from the northern city of Darwin to the southern city of Adelaide at about noon on Thursday.

+"Energy management is our strength.
+We'll try to be efficient all the way to Adelaide," one Tokai team member said prior to the start of the race on Sunday.

-The Nuon Solar Car Team from the Netherlands came second, while a U.S. team from the University of Michigan finished third.
+The Nuon Solar Car Team from the Netherlands came second, while a U.S. team from the University of Michigan lay third.

-Nuon's driver Javier Sint Jago said he had to avoid a bushfire, wallabies, cattle, sheep and lizards on his marathon drive, although the biggest challenge was to fight the strong winds which buffeted his 140 kg (300 lb) vehicle.

-"It was pretty rough.
-The side winds were 50 to 60 km an hour (30-40 mph), and can easily push you off the side," he said.

 Thirty-seven cars from 21 countries started off in Darwin, heading south and using only the power generated by the sun in the 11th running of the annual race.

-High-tech solar cars use public highways on the trek, with teams camping out by the road overnight as their cars run out of power after dark.
+High-tech solar cars use public highways on the trek, with teams camping out overnight and stopping in remote locations as their cars run out of power after dark.

-Along the way, they dodge other traffic, as well as kangaroos, camels and other wildlife wandering the outback deserts.
+Along the way, they dodge other traffic, as well as kangaroos, camels and other wildlife that wanders in the vast outback deserts.

 One car from the Philippines burst into flames early in the race when its battery exploded.
 No team members were injured, the fire was extinguished and the car resumed the race with a replacement battery pack.